shaon2016/Android-Interview-Questions/README.md

 GC is an implementation of automatic memory management.
 The Garbage collector frees up space occupied by objects that are no longer in existence.

+# Kotlin

+* ***What are advantages of Kotlin over Java***

+1) one of the biggest conveniences with using Kotlin is that it's compatible with Java!
+With all its tools and frameworks, you can just add these to your Kotlin projects — nice and easy —with no need to change the entire project in Java.
+2) More readable and need to write less code than java

+3) Kotlin is null-safe by default.
+It does not allow variables to be assigned with a null value.
+But in Java, we can assign null values to variables and, it may lead to null pointer exception that may crash the application.

+* ***Why did you choose a specific coding language, certain framework or technology?***

+1) One of the biggest conveniences with using Kotlin is that it's compatible with Java!
+With all its tools and frameworks, you can just add these to your Kotlin projects — nice and easy —with no need to change the entire project in Java.
+2) More readable and need to write less code than java
+3) Kotlin is null-safe by default.
+It does not allow variables to be assigned with a null value.
+But in Java, we can assign null values to variables and, it may lead to null pointer exception that may crash the application.

 # Data Structure